-Her photographs and this book are hard to examine without seeing them in the context of her larger body of work.
-Her photographs, partially due to the personal nature of her chosen subject matter, are a serialized collection.
-Each image exists on its own but also as part of a larger collective.
-Though her work largely begs more questions than it answers (which is perhaps why it persists in our minds), each book feels thematic, intentionally curated and centred around moments in Scheynius's life.
+The eighth book is hard to examine without seeing it within the context of her larger body of work.
+Her photographs—partially due to the personal nature of her chosen subject matter—are a serialized collection.
+Each image exists on its own, but also as part of a larger whole.
+Though her work largely begs more questions than it answers (which is perhaps why it persists in our minds), each book feels thematic, intentionally curated, centred around moments in Scheynius's life.
 Her body of work as a whole is titled Diary but each book has its own mood and narrative.
 Loves develop.
 Loves are lost.
 Scenery changes.
 Children are born.
 Roles evolve.
 Self-discoveries are made.
 People come.
 People go.
 Each book marks a chapter or a waypoint in her life.
 In that sense, this book is no different.
-There are signature Scheynius moments: familiar faces (particularly her own and that of her friend Amanda who has been in constant throughout her work), the lovely light that makes her images so recognizable and an overall feeling that is distinctly hers.
-With each book she adds to the vocabulary of the language she has constructed.
-Not a language of words but one of light and gesture composed both of the visible and the invisible.
+There are signature Scheynius moments: familiar faces (particularly her own and that of her friend Amanda who has been in constant throughout her work), the lovely light that makes her images so recognizable, and an overall feeling that is distinctly hers.
+With each book, she adds to the vocabulary of the language she has constructed.
+Not a language of words, but one of light and gesture composed both of the visible and the invisible.

-How this feels different than the others is how it speaks about Scheynius's relationship to her body and to the physical itself.
-In all of Scheynius's work, the body (hers and the bodies of others in her life) are the messengers.
-She uses the body to communicate feelings and ideas.
-Closeness.
-Mystery.
-Intimacy.
-Loss.
+This book differs in how it speaks about Scheynius's relationship to her body and to the physical itself.
+In all of Scheynius's work, the body—hers, and the bodies of others in her life—are the messengers.
+She uses the body to communicate feelings and ideas: closeness, mystery, intimacy, loss.
 In her work, there is an awareness of Scheynius as both the author and the subject of the photographs.
 Lina is photographing her life and her body as she chooses, exploring her relationship to it as she goes.
 In 08, however, it feels like the body acts as something she is tethered to.
-In this collection of images it feels as if Scheynius is struggling with her relationship to her place in the world, to her work and to her own mortality.
+In this collection of images, it feels as if Scheynius is struggling with her relationship to her place in the world, to her work, and to her own mortality.
 That said, it is not so much a book of life and death as it is one about what happens in between.
-It is a book that questions the nature of personal evolution, personal happiness and perhaps simply the inevitability of change.
+It is a book that questions the nature of personal evolution, personal happiness, and perhaps simply the inevitability of change.

 The book opens with an image of the back of her mother's head against trees.
 Her mother's hair is being parted by the wind, opening like theatre curtains to reveal a pale part of her neck.
-It is a signature Lina image but not the kind that you would expect to see reblogged on the internet.
-It's a photo that is modest in the attention it demands but beautiful in its delicacy and is an apt introduction to the book.
+It is a signature Scheynius image, but not the kind that you would expect to see reblogged on the internet.
+It's a photo that is modest in the attention it demands, but beautiful in its delicacy.
+It is an apt introduction to the book.

-Lina has an ability to infuse parts of the body with meaning.
-In this image, her mother's neck suggests the softness, the vulnerability that hides below the surface.
+Scheynius has an ability to infuse parts of the body with meaning.
+In this image, her mother's neck suggests the softness and vulnerability that hide below the surface.
 The parting of her mother's hair is a revelation, an invitation.
-It suggests that Lina is going to offer us an honesty in the pages that follow and in doing so, reveal her own questions about what it is to be a person in the world.
+It suggests that Scheynius is going to offer us an honesty in the pages that follow and in doing so, reveal her own uncertainty about what it is to be a person in the world.

 The early pages of the book continue much like many of her other works, with images of people in her life.
-The book quickly shifts, though, to offer the viewer images of Lina, flowers and the sky.
+The book quickly shifts, though, to offer the viewer images of Scheynius, flowers, and the sky.
 One image in particular, a photo of Scheynius's silhouette across a beautiful clouded sky, feels like it speaks to what the rest of the book has to say.
-Unlike the photograph from 01 that first caught my attention, this image of Lina against the beautiful sky does not suggest freedom but instead a separation.
-In the image Lina's hand is raised as if grazing a window pane as she stares out at the sky.
-She is not a part of the freedom that the sky offers, she is instead restricted from reaching it.
-Held back by a physical impediment.
+Unlike the photograph from 01 that first caught my attention, this image of Lina against the cloud-filled sky does not suggest freedom but instead a separation.
+In the image Lina's hand is raised as if grazing a window pane as she stares out at the world.
+She is not a part of the freedom that the sky offers, she is restricted from reaching it, held back by a physical impediment.

-At times it feels that Scheynius herself could transform into a beam of sunlight, eternally existing on unmade beds, across the faces of lovers and in the air around us.
+At times it feels that Scheynius herself could transform into a beam of sunlight, eternally existing on unmade beds, across the faces of lovers, and in the air around us.
 The tension in this book comes from the simple fact that she cannot.
-She, like the rest of us, is bound to a body that is capable of pleasure and pain and that, inevitably, will one day fail.
+She, like the rest of us, is bound to a body that is capable of pleasure and pain, and that, one day, will inevitably fail.